-- none: do not attempt to decode any streams - generalized: decode streams filtered with supported generalized filters: /LZWDecode, /FlateDecode, /ASCII85Decode, and /ASCIIHexDecode.
-We define generalized filters as those to be used for generalpurpose compression or encoding, as opposed to filters specifically designed for image data. - specialized: in addition to generalized, decode streams with supported non-lossy specialized filters; currently this is just /RunLengthDecode - all: in addition to generalized and specialized, decode streams with supported lossy filters; currently this is just /DCTDecode (JPEG)
+- none: do not attempt to decode any streams.
+This is the default with -- json-output. - generalized: decode streams filtered with supported generalized filters: /LZWDecode, /FlateDecode, /ASCII85Decode, and /ASCIIHexDecode.
+We define generalized filters as those to be used for general-purpose compression or encoding, as opposed to filters specifically designed for image data.
+This is the default except when -- json-output is given. - specialized: in addition to generalized, decode streams with supported non-lossy specialized filters; currently this is just /RunLengthDecode - all: in addition to generalized and specialized, decode streams with supported lossy filters; currently this is just /DCTDecode (JPEG)